Sign up for our newsletter!

 Step 2 – Request Your Disclosure:

-In your first appearance the crown will ask if you wish to negotiate a deal or if you intend to seek a trial.
-You will state your intentions and in this case (presumably) you will ask the crown to withdraw the charges and state the reasons you want the charges withdrawn.
+Or the crown will ask if you wish to negotiate a deal or if you intend to seek a trial.
+You will state your intentions and in this case (presumably) you will request a trial date.

 In this meeting the JP will review the case to determine if there is enough substantial evidence to proceed.
 You will want to be fully prepared for the pre-trial as this is the opportunity for you to request the charges be dropped.